certinia/orizuru/readme.md

 As you can see from the above example, the ```getServer()``` method returns an express server, where you can add your own routes, etc, before listening to a port.
 This example would create a POST API for ```/api/path/ageAndDob```.
 The post body you send would be validated against the schema, requiring ```age``` and ```dob``` string fields in its JSON.
 If the validation succeeds, an event name passed to the transport layer will be ```/api/path/ageAndDob```, along with an Avro serialised buffer of the POST body.

-Additionally, if there is an object on the express request called ```nozomi```, e.g. ```request.nozomi```, this will also be serialized and added to the buffer as ```context```.
+Additionally, if there is an object on the express request called ```orizuru```, e.g. ```request.orizuru```, this will also be serialized and added to the buffer as ```context```.
 This allows middlewares to add context information to the event fired, e.g. session validation and credentials.

 ### Publisher

-The Nozomi Publisher allows you to publish events directly from Node.js via a transport layer, with Avro.
+The Orizuru Publisher allows you to publish events directly from Node.js via a transport layer, with Avro.
 This can be useful for communication between worker processes that do not expose a Web API.
 Messages are validated against a supplied schema, and there is also the facility to supply untyped context information.

 	const
-		{ Publisher } = require('@financialforcedev/nozomi'),
+		{ Publisher } = require('@financialforcedev/orizuru'),
 		...
 		publisherInstance = new Publisher({ transport, transportConfig }),